-Homemade tartar sauce is super easy to make, which is why I rarely purchase it already made.
+Homemade tartar sauce is super easy to make, which is why I rarely purchase it already made any more.
 You only need a few ingredients that you probably already have.
 And it costs pennies to make.

-This is somewhat of an old fashioned tartar sauce recipe, but you can always substitute or leave out ingredients you don’t want.
+This classic tartar sauce recipe is delicious as-is, but you can always substitute or leave out ingredients you don’t want.
 However, try it this way first because it’s delicious.

-Easy Old Fashioned Tartar Sauce for Fish and Other Seafood
+Easy Tartar Sauce for Fish and Other Seafood

 Or if you like fish sticks, this tartar sauce makes them even better.
 It’s also good on crab cakes, fried fish fillets, or any of your favorite fish or seafood.